penske-media-corp/pmc-theme-unit-test/README.md

 3. In wp-admin look for Management Menu Option :  Tools => Sync from Production OR
 	Navigate to http://YOURSITEDOMAIN.com/wp-admin/tools.php?page=data-import
 4. You will see a form which you have to input domain name , credentials for the first time and will be saved in the database.
-Please Authorize yourself by clicking on the Authorize URL.
-You will be redirected to redirect_uri of the site.
-Get the "code" query parameter and enter in the textbox provided.
+The `redirect_uri` should be the plugin url `http://YOURSITEDOMAIN.com/wp-admin/tools.php?page=data-import` or `http://YOURSITEDOMAIN.com/redirectme endpoint` (if this endpoint can send the code querystring back to the plugin url)
 5. Hit Save All and you will get Import Button replcing the form.
 6. Hit `Import Data from Production` and wait patiently as the data gets imported in the background.
 7. Voila!
 Your theme is setup and you can start to unit test you theme.